 If you’re curious what the difference between men’s vs. women’s shoe sizes is and how to convert between the two, it can be tricky to know the exact size equivalents since all shoe brands run differently.
 However, there is a general rule you can follow to get a pretty good idea of which size you’ll need.

 In general, there is about one and a half size difference between the men’s and women’s shoe sizes.
 For example, a women’s size 10 would be a men’s 8.5, and a men’s 10 would be a women’s 11.5.
 However, in certain brands, there’s only a 1 size difference between the two.

 What’s the difference between men’s and women’s shoes?

 Men’s shoes are made larger and wider than women’s shoes and come in larger sizes.
 It’s very common to find men’s shoes up to a size 16+.
 Women’s shoes are made smaller and narrower.
 It’s hard to find them beyond a size 10 or 11.

 The reason for this is just because generally speaking, men have larger feet.
 (Even though that isn’t always the case!)

-The exact difference of sizing will vary depending on the brand, but in general there’s about 1.5 sizes difference between the two departments.
+The exact difference in sizing will vary depending on the brand, but in general, there’s about 1.5 sizes difference between the two departments.

 - Men’s size 7 roughly equivalent to a women’s 8.5